code-iai/iai_kinect2/kinect2_viewer/README.md

 It just listens to two ROS topics and displays a the color with the overlayed colored depth image or a registered point cloud.

+Update:
+It can disable the visualization and just publish pointcloud2 now with publish_cloud option with changes in lock and unlock to assert that the color corresponded to the depth image in the same timeframe.
+Change pcl RGBA point cloud to RGB

 ## Dependencies

 - ROS Hydro/Indigo